metal3-io/metal3-docs/design/baremetal-operator/worker-config-drive.md

 ### Implementation Details/Notes/Constraints

-Under OpenShift, the worker settings come from the contents of a secret (`openshift-machine-api/worker-user-data`), which holds a base64-encoded copy of the Ignition JSON data in the `userData` key.

-Before allocating a host to be a worker, the actuator will identify the Secret containing the worker settings and include a reference to it with the other provisioning instructions (image name, checksum, etc.) it gives to the baremetal operator when it allocates a host.
-The baremetal operator will access the secret and pass the contents to Ironic as the user data content for the config drive.

-The OpenStack cloud provider uses a value in the provider spec in the Machine object to determine the name of this secret.
-We could do something similar in our actuator, which would make it easier to support generic Kubernetes as well as OpenShift.
+User data settings come from the contents of a secret, is referenced via the BaremetalHost userData spec field.
+The format of this data may differ depending on the firstboot tool in the primary OS image, so assumptions regarding the specific tool should be avoided in the BMO.

+Corresponding changes will be required in the Cluster/Machine API layer to ensure the required secret for the given host role is provided via the BMH userData field.

 ### Risks and Mitigations

-Passing the user data to Ironic as a JSON string instead of an encoded ISO requires a newer version of Ironic than we have available in our images today, but it should be available within the next few weeks since the development cycle for Stein is ending.
-If we need it before then, we could build the ISO in the operator and pass the encoded contents instead.
+Passing the user data to Ironic as a JSON string instead of an encoded ISO requires a recent version of Ironic (since the development cycle for Stein), an interim solution may be required until this is available in the metal3 images.

 ## Design Details